 1. Drain the tuna, place in a bowl, and flake with a fork.

 2. Add the remaining ingredients and mix to combine.

-- Serve on toasted keto bread or in a lettuce wrap.
+3. Serve the salad on toasted keto bread or in a lettuce wrap.

 I use avocado oil mayonnaise (Sir Kensington's brand, available at Whole Foods and Walmart, is wonderful) in this recipe.

 Since I use water-packed tuna, I add quite a bit of mayo – 3 tablespoons.
 Otherwise, it’s too dry.
 But oil-packed tuna is usually packed in soybean oil, which I’d rather avoid.